-My Access Course with DistanceLearningCentre.com prepared me very well for the demands of undergraduate study.
+My Access to HE Diploma course with DistanceLearningCentre.com prepared me very well for the demands of undergraduate study.
 I was already familiar with independent study thanks to distance learning, and this really helped me with my time management and also ensured that I had the motivation to prepare for undergraduate study.
 This is something you do not get from some other pathways, in my opinion.

 I graduated in 2020, and I am now working as a Vocational Rehabilitation Consultant.
 I am enrolled onto a further counselling course for September 2022, and I am also due to undertake a Certified Disability Management Professional (CDMP) qualification as of December 2021, through my current employer.
 (Nov 2021)

 Before starting a psychology and criminology Access to HE course with DistanceLearningCentre.com, I was at a loss for ways in which I could pursue my dreams of going to university and getting a career in a field I enjoy.